snap-one/docs-driverworks-xml/source/includes/4_common_xml/_50-monitorconnection.md

 [`<port>`][1]

 This element indicates if the connection status on this port should be monitored.
-Values are “True” or  “False”.
+Values are: “True” or  “False”.

 ### Example